-Heating and lighting are provided by several sources; the wood-burning fireplace in the main living area is one of them, but the treehouse also benefits from underfloor heating and has an uninterrupted supply of electricity, which the site draws from renewable sources.
+Heating and lighting are provided by several sources; the wood-burning fireplace in the main living area is one of them, but the treehouse also benefits from underfloor heating and has an uninterrupted supply of electricity.
 The well-insulated windows and build quality ensures that the treehouse stays lovely and warm throughout the year.

 Outdoor space is provided by the front-facing decked area, which is accessed by the floor-to-ceiling windows in the main living area.

 The raised deck is designed to be used to drink in the immersive atmosphere.
 Not simply functional, it is there to be enjoyed.
 It is an area where you can really get a great view of the beauty and natural setting that engulfs the structure year-round.